tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 - Title and Attribution: - Still Life With Ginger Jar II (Stilleven met gemberpot II), By Piet Mondrian, 1911-1912, Public Domain.
 - Link: http://www.abcgallery.com/M/mondrian/mondrian33.html

-In 1909 he joined the [Theosophical Society](https://en.wikipedia.org/wiki/Theosophical_Society).
+He joined the [Theosophical Society](https://en.wikipedia.org/wiki/Theosophical_Society) in 1909.
 [Theosophists](https://www.theosophical.org/) "encourage open-minded inquiry into world religions, philosophy, science, and the arts in order to understand the wisdom of the ages, respect the unity of all life, and help people explore spiritual self-transformation."